 In addition to creating a will, you’ll need to assign a power of attorney and healthcare proxy to make decisions on your behalf should you become incapacitated.
 You’ll also need to establish guardians for living dependents and appoint beneficiaries on life insurance plans, retirement accounts and shared assets.
 Consider taxes here too, as you don’t want your estate bequeathed to the IRS.
 You can also craft a letter with any information that hasn’t been accounted for, like desired funeral arrangements or dissemination of sentimentally valuable family heirlooms.

 Ensure all documents are properly notarized and stored somewhere safe.
 Include an inventory of personal data like your Social Security number, date of birth, bank account numbers, insurance policy numbers and digital passwords to keep things organized and easy to access.
 After you’ve created your plan, remember to review it at least every five years or whenever you experience a life-changing event.

-Investigate how retirement investments could supplement your retirement account earnings.
 Keep in mind that your risk tolerance may change as you age and stop earning a paycheck.
 You may want to employ a total return portfolio that allows you to withdraw a certain percentage while working toward a long-term rate of return, but that isn’t your only option.
-Retirement income mutual funds, government bonds, real estate, closed-end funds, dividend income funds and annuities are all good options for retirees.
+Retirement income mutual funds, government bonds, real estate, closed-end funds, dividend income funds, and annuities are all good options for retirees.
 The more you know, the better you can decide which option is right for you.